skejserjensen/AAUDOC/README.md

 TODO
 ----
-* Make errors in the header of TeX files non terminating, so one file can fail while the rest is OK.
 * Go through the program and simplify the code where possible, re-factoring at the same time.
 * Investigate how to set the path appropriately to correct "bibtex: (openout_any = p)" errors.